opnfv/netready/docs/requirements/introduction.rst

 This document represents and describes the results of the OPNFV NetReady (Network Readiness) project.
-Specifically, the document comprises a selection of NFV-related networking use cases and their networking requirements, a corresponding gap analysis of the aforementioned requirements with respect to the current OpenStack networking architecture and a description of potential solutions and improvements.
+Specifically, the document comprises a selection of NFV-related networking use cases and their networking requirements.
+For every use case, it furthermore presents a gap analysis of the aforementioned requirements with respect to the current OpenStack networking architecture.
+Finally it provides a description of potential solutions and improvements.

 Scope